El Clásico: László Kubala and Alfredo Di Stéfano (1953–1961)

-Cristiano Ronaldo and Lionel Messi
+Cristiano Ronaldo and Lionel Messi (2009–2018)

 The rivalry between Lionel Messi and Cristiano Ronaldo between 2009 and 2018 has been the most competitive in El Clásico history, with both players being their clubs' all-time top scorers.
 In their period, many records were broken for both clubs; the two players alternated as top scorers in La Liga and the Champions League during most seasons while they were with Real Madrid and Barcelona.
 During this period, Ronaldo won the European Golden Shoe three times and Messi five times.
 In addition, Messi won the Ballon d'Or five times and Ronaldo four times.

 During the nine years they played together in Spain, the two players scored a total of 922 goals, including 38 goals in El Clásico matches, 20 scored by Messi and 18 by Ronaldo.
-As of 2023, Ronaldo is the all-time top scorer in the UEFA Champions League, followed by Messi in the second place.
+As of 2024, Ronaldo is the all-time top scorer in the UEFA Champions League, followed by Messi in the second place.
 In addition, Messi is the all-time top scorer of La Liga with 474 goals, and Ronaldo is ranked second with 311 goals.
 Both players contributed to their club's record for the most points in La Liga history, with 100 points in the 2011–12 season for Real Madrid and in the 2012–13 season for Barcelona.

-The Messi–Ronaldo rivalry was characterized by a lot of goals scored by both players, in addition to many domestic and European titles that they were a major reason for achieving them.
-In their period, they contributed to the dominance of their clubs in Europe, as they won six Champions League titles in eight seasons, including five consecutive seasons between 2014 and 2018.
-In El Clásico matches, Messi has scored 26 goals in his career which is a record.
-Ronaldo has scored 18, which is the joint second most in the fixture's history alongside Di Stéfano.
+The Messi–Ronaldo rivalry was characterized by a lot of goals scored by both players, contributing to many domestic and European titles for both teams.
+Their clubs were dominant in Europe, as they won six Champions League titles in nine seasons, including five consecutive seasons between 2014 and 2018.
+In El Clásico matches, Messi has scored 26 goals in his career, which is the record.
+Ronaldo has scored 18, which is the joint second-most in the fixture's history alongside Di Stéfano.
 Ronaldo, on the other hand, has a slight advantage in terms of minutes per goal ratio, scoring a goal for every 141 minutes played in El Clásico matches.
 Only slightly behind is Messi, scoring a goal every 151.54 minutes.

 In their period, the rivalry between Real Madrid and Barcelona has been encapsulated by the rivalry between Ronaldo and Messi.
 Following the star signings of Neymar and Luis Suárez by Barcelona, and Gareth Bale and Karim Benzema by Real Madrid, the rivalry was expanded to a battle of the clubs' attacking trios, nicknamed "BBC" (Bale–Benzema–Cristiano) and "MSN" (Messi–Suárez–Neymar).
-Ronaldo left Real Madrid for Juventus in 2018, and in the week prior to the first meeting of the teams in the 2018–19 La Liga, Messi sustained an arm injury ruling him out of the match.
+Ronaldo left Real Madrid for Juventus in 2018, and in the week prior to the first meeting of the teams in the 2018–19 La Liga, Messi sustained an arm injury, ruling him out of the match.
 It would be the first time since 2007 that the Clásico had featured neither player, with some in the media describing it as the 'end of an era'.
 Barcelona won the match 5–1.